Vernors Ginger Ale Soda - 12 oz. (12 Cans)

 Nutrition Facts: Serving Size: 12 fl. oz.
 Servings per Container: 1 Amount per serving: Calories 150; Sodium 25mg; Total Carb.
 39g; Sugars 39g

-We currently only ship to the 48 contiguous United States via UPS Ground.
-Our standard delivery time is approximately 7 business days (does not include weekends or holidays) from time of order.
-Orders placed Friday afternoon or over the weekend typically ship by Tuesday.
-We need our rest so we do not pack nor ship on weekends.
-UPS does not deliver to PO Boxes, APO's or FPO's.
+We currently ship to the 48 contiguous United States via FedEx Ground.
+Our standard delivery from time of order is approximately 2 - 7 business days (does not include weekends or holidays).
+FedEx does not deliver to PO Boxes, APO's or FPO's.
+For complete Shipping FAQ >